luca1s/quizet_studystate_convert_ext/Privacy.md

 ## Privacy Policy
-We are not interested in collecting any personal information.
-We do not store or transmit your personal details, nor do we include any advertising or analytics software that talks to third parties.
+We are not interested in collecting any personal information via this extension.
+The extension does not store or transmit your personal details, nor does it include any advertising or analytics software that talks to third parties.

 ## What Information Do We Collect?
 StudyState Export does not collect any personal information or connect to the internet in any way.